Armorborn

 The Realization: This Isn't Just for Me

-I started programming more 2-minute tests.
+I started programming more sub 2-minute tests.
 Different movements.
 Different rep schemes.
 Different stimuli.

 Toes to rings, double unders, handstand push ups.
-Cleans and box jumps.
-Rows and muscle-ups.
+Cleans and box jumps. biking, muscle-ups and carry’s.

 Every time, the same thing happened: